Ahelsamahy/AFP1_project_Music/System plan.md

 ## 5.2 Use cases and scenarios

-Customer:

-- Able to register a new account

-- Able to log in to their account

-- Able to log out from their account
+Guest:

 - Able to see the home page

-- Able to see the songs lists according to the category
+- Able to see the articles lists according to the category

-- Can filter through the songs

-- Can open a song and see it's detailed description page
+- Can open an article and see it's detailed description page

-- Able to add songs to their list

-- Able to see thir profile

-Manager:
+Moderator:

-- Has all the user privileges
+- Has all the guest privileges

-- Able to add a new songs to all of the categories
+- Able to add a new article to all of the categories

-- Can modify an existing song
+- Can modify an existing article

-- Able to remove a song
+- Able to remove a article

 # 6. Physical environments
 This application was made for web platform and should be used with the supported web browsers.